Gbedu: Tradition

 An old Yoruba proverb says "unless the he-goat dies, no one can make a gbedu drum from its skin".
 The implication is that a person will be able to look out for their own interests while they are alive.

 Another proverb says "the hide of a pig cannot be used to make a gbedu drum", meaning that a given material cannot be used for all purposes.

 "No thief steals a gbedu drum" is a warning not to attempt the impossible.

 Modern usage

 In modern Nigeria, the Gbedu and its relatives continue to be used, but the word has taken new meanings.

 Fela Kuti included the traditional Gbedu drum in his ensemble, with a percussionist pounding out a thunderous rhythm from an eight-foot drum lying on its side.

 Afrobeat ensembles often include the Akuba, a set of three small Yoruba congas played with sticks that are related to the Gbedu.

 Afrobeat musician Kola Ogunkoya uses the term "Afro Gbedu" to describe his style of music, which includes jazz, highlife, Jùjú, funk and traditional Yoruba music.

 Dele Sosimi, who played with Fela Kuti in the 1980s, later formed an Afrobeat group named "Gbedu Resurrection".

-The word Gbedu has more recently been used to describe Nigerian Hip Hop music.
+The word Gbedu has more recently been used to describe Nigerian Afropop.

-For many young people, the word now simply means "party".
+For many young people, the word now simply means "groove".